trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		BaseT = same as Base, but for soil designated as topsoil.
 		ModT = same as Mod, but for soil designated as topsoil.
 		-
-		ResourceStruct: contains each of the designated int values for the desired object, such that Base = TypeName.base, and etc.
+		Output: ResourceStruct, contains each of the designated int values for the desired object, such that Base = TypeName.base, and etc.
 		-
-		ResourceStruct water = CreateResource(water, 40, 10, 50, 5);
-		-
-		NOTE: Base and BaseT must, as of the present version exceed 10 in order for the function to work properly.
-Furthermore, Base+Mod and BaseT+ModT must be equal to or less than 100.
+		Note: Base and BaseT must, as of the present version, exceed 10 in order for the function to work properly.
+Furthermore, Base+Mod and BaseT+ModT must be less than 100.
 _______________________

-		Returns a string based on the given base and mod values for each resource.
-		-
 		PopVector(bool Topsoil, ResourceStruct water, ResourceStruct nitrogen, ResourceStruct phosphorus, ResourceStruct potassium) -
 		Topsoil: this determines whether or not the function should return a string for topsoil.
 If this is set to true, the return will be for topsoil.